bhsingh1/anamoly-detection/README.md

 - Have an OCP cluster using RHPDS
 - Run the deployments in the deploy folder to create Minio and model inferencing alongwith the consumer component.
   - Make sure to change the enviornment variables in the deployment yamls
-- Create a topic named vide-streams in RH AMQ Streams online and create service account for SASL Authentication
+- Create a topic named 'video-stream' in RH AMQ Streams online and create service account for SASL Authentication
 - Run the program in the event-producer folder (docker version is also available), to capture the video feed from your laptop (mimicing the edge device)
 - Open the JS file in local browser to see the feed results